+This was a guest post with Meg Frost with edits and updates from us!
 Meg Frost is a Boston-based tech nerd who escapes her day job by writing about travel at Frost + Sun.
 She likes sunny adventures, testing the latest travel tech and gadgets, spoiling her niece, and the cool blue.

 Like Megan and Scott, she also enjoys naming random animals that she comes across on her travels.